spdx/spdx-spec/chapters/file-information.md

 ### 8.10.2 Intent

-To make it easier for recipients of the SPDX Document to determine the original source of the identified file.
-If the project is described in another SPDX Document, then `Relationship` should be used.
+To make it easier for recipients of the SPDX document to determine the original source of the identified file.
+If the project is described in another SPDX document, then `Relationship` should be used.

 ### 8.10.3 Examples